MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

     {"0": -1, "1": 1, "2": -1, "3": 1, "4": -1, "5": -1}
     ```

-1. Let's call the Function with mineral weights passed within the request body.
+1. Call the Function with mineral weights passed within the request body.
 Back in Visual Studio Code in the **Azure: Functions** area in the side bar, expand your subscription, your new function app, and Functions.
-Right-click (Windows) or <kbd>Ctrl -</kbd> click (macOS) the ``SplitWeights`` function and choose **Execute Function Now...**.
+Right-click (Windows) or *Ctrl -*click (macOS) the ``SplitWeights`` function and choose **Execute Function Now...**.

     :::image type="content" source="media/how-to-publish-qio-job-as-azurefunction/execute-function-1.png" alt-text="Execute the Function via Visual Studio Code":::

-1. In the input field **Enter request body**, you see the request message body.
+1. In the input field **Enter request body**, you will see the request message body.
 Enter the value of ``{ "mineralWeights": [5,11,8,7,1,1] }``.
 Press **Enter** to send this request message to your function.
-1. Following confirmation message should appear after a few seconds:
+1. The following confirmation message should appear after a few seconds:

     :::image type="content" source="media/how-to-publish-qio-job-as-azurefunction/execute-function-2.png" alt-text="Result after Function call":::